chrisnoonan98675/site/xl-deploy/concept/websphere-application-server-plugin.markdown

     * Ports
     + Performance Monitoring Infrastructure (PMI)
     * Logging and tracing
-* Discovers WAS topologies: cells, nodes, clusters, server, web servers
+* Discover WAS topologies: cells, nodes, clusters, server, web servers
-* Discovers all Java EE and WAS configuration resources
+* Discover all Java EE and WAS configuration resources
-* Controls the state of cells, nodes, clusters and servers
+* Control the state of cells, nodes, clusters and servers
-* Creates clusters and servers from template
+* Create clusters and servers from template

 ## Use in deployment packages